 Teams launched in 2017, and Microsoft wants it to be an efficient collaboration tool that might even replace other forms of office communication, including email.
 Using Microsoft Teams, employees and collaborators have the ability to chat internally, use video conferencing software, have voice calls, and share Microsoft Office documents using SharePoint.
 However, if you don’t have an Office365 subscription, these services are not free.

 MS Teams does offer VOIP between MS Teams clients.
 This includes features such as call answering, call forwarding, and hold, like any VOIP service.
-However, missing from teams is e911 management, faxing, caller ID, advance call routing, hunt groups, call recording, enhanced contact center features, intercom and paging.
+However, missing from teams are e911 management, faxing, caller ID, advance call routing, hunt groups, call recording, enhanced contact center features, intercom, and paging.

 MS Teams UCaaS Integration